UnlockGPU/UnlockGPU/_pages/faq.md

 We're not just making noise—we're using formal shareholder activism, which is fundamentally different from internet petitions.

-**The barrier is surprisingly low:** Anyone owning just $2,000 of AMD stock for one year can file a shareholder resolution.
+**The barrier is surprisingly low:** Anyone owning just $2,000 of AMD stock for three years can file a shareholder resolution.
 We already meet these requirements.

 **Why resolutions matter:** Unlike petitions, shareholder resolutions are formal corporate governance that:
 - Get mandatory inclusion in proxy statements sent to all shareholders